-As part of the introduction of the new rule, roads within five categories of roads are required to reverse to their previous speed in a one-off ‘transition’ exercise in July 2025, if they were subject to speed reviews after 1 January 2020 and have had their original higher speed limit reduced.
+As part of the introduction of the new Rule, roads within 5 categories of roads were required to reverse to their previous speed in a one-off ‘transition’ exercise in July 2025, if they were subject to speed reviews after 1 January 2020 and their original higher speed limit had been reduced.

-Roads that meet this requirement are known as ‘specified roads’ within Section 11 Transitional arrangements of the rule.
-These reversals are required to be implemented by 1 July 2025.
+Roads that meet this requirement are known as ‘specified roads’ within Section 11 Transitional arrangements of the Rule.
+These reversals were required to be implemented by 1 July 2025.

-For NZTA, this includes a range of sections of state highways within four of these classes – urban connectors, transit corridors, rural connectors, and interregional connectors (see below).
+For NZTA, this included a range of sections of state highways within 4 classes – urban connectors, transit corridors, rural connectors, and interregional connectors (see below).
 All other types of classes of state highway remain unchanged.

-View the full list of sections of state highways that will be automatically reversed by 1 July 2025 (note within this, a group of 16 urban connectors are still subject to final decisions pending upcoming consultation, and these are marked with a star (*).
+View the full list of sections of state highways that automatically reversed by 1 July 2025 (updated with the results of the new speed reviews for 16 urban connectors on 19 June 2025).

-The list also includes an update on the results of our January – March 2025 public consultation for the Section 11 Transitional changes.
-This consultation asked local road users and communities if they supported keeping some of these corridors in the rural connectors and inter-regional connectors categories at the lower speed, instead of seeing them reverse.
+The list also includes results from the January – March 2025 public consultation for the Section 11 Transitional changes.
 These results are marked with 2 or 3 stars (** or ***).

-Full list of sections of state highways [PDF, 479 KB]
+Full list of state highways affected by speed reversals in the 2024 Speed Rule [PDF, 483 KB]

-Where speed limits have been lowered on sections of state highways that are classified as urban connectors, these sections will automatically reverse back to their original higher speed limit by 1 July 2025.
+Where speed limits were lowered on sections of state highways that are classified as urban connectors, these sections automatically reversed back to their original higher speed limit by 1 July 2025.
 Urban connector sections of state highways generally have fewer houses and businesses and are designed to move people and goods quickly and efficiently.

-There is one exception to these reversals, where reversing the speed limit would be inappropriate due to changes in the surrounding environment, such as new residential development.
+There was one exception to these reversals, where reversing the speed limit was inappropriate due to changes in the surrounding environment, such as new residential development.

-While urban connectors in this category are required to automatically reverse in July 2025, we have received strong feedback on several of them that local communities would like to keep some lower speeds.
-In response, NZTA has opened new speed reviews on these sections, running from 2 April – 14 May 2025.
-These new speed reviews look at a range of technical and safety analysis, including Cost Benefit Analysis, alongside consultation feedback, to investigate whether the speeds, once they are legally set at higher speeds in the speed register, should be changed back to their lower speed limits immediately afterwards in July 2025.
+While urban connectors in this category were required to automatically reverse in July 2025, we received strong feedback on several of them that local communities wanted to keep some lower speeds.
+In response, NZTA opened new speed reviews on these sections, running from 2 April – 14 May 2025.
+These new speed reviews looked at a range of technical and safety analysis, including Cost Benefit Analysis, alongside consultation feedback, to investigate whether the speeds, once they were legally set at higher speeds in the speed register, should be changed back to their lower speed limits immediately afterwards in July 2025.

 Read more about the new consultation on urban connectors

-See the full list of state highway urban connectors managed by NZTA that are set to reverse by 1 July 2025 in the PDF list above.
+See the full list of state highway urban connectors managed by NZTA that were to reverse by 1 July 2025 in the PDF list above.

-There is one exception to these reversals, where reversing the speed limit would be inappropriate due to changes in the surrounding environment, such as new residential development.
+There was one exception to these reversals, where reversing the speed limit was inappropriate due to changes in the surrounding environment, such as new residential development.

-See the full list of transit corridors managed by NZTA that are set to reverse by 1 July 2025 in the PDF list above.
+See the full list of transit corridors managed by NZTA that were set to reverse by 1 July 2025 in the PDF list above.

 More information on the outcome of this process can be found in the Consultation section below.